l7mp/stunner/examples/livekit/README.md

 - a cluster issuer which is for the certificates
 - an Ingress resource to terminate the secure connections between your browser and the Kubernetes cluster

-But before we apply the listed resources we must set one more thing.
+But before instantiating the listed resources, we have one more thing to set.
 As it was mentioned earlier the LiveKit server must have a valid cert.
 It means you must have a domain that has CA signed certificate.
-If you have your own domain you can create two subdomains that points to the `ingress-nginx-controller` service's IP.
-If you don't have your own domain don't be upset there's a solution for you as well.
+If you have your own domain, you can create two subdomains that points to the `ingress-nginx-controller` service's IP.
+If you don't have your own domain, don't be upset there's a solution for you as well.
 [nip.io](nip.io) provides a dead simple wildcard DNS for any IP address.
 We will use this to "own a domain" and have a CA signed certificate.
+It allows us to point `client-<ingress-IP>.nip.io` to our `Ingress` gateway under a valid CA signed domain.

 ```
 kubectl get service ingress-nginx-controller -n default -o jsonpath='{.status.loadBalancer.ingress[0].ip}'